-A young female medical student is jeered and hooted by male classmates.
-The year is 1890 and women are not supposed to have technical careers, a mind of their own or the liberty of going about the city unchaperoned.
+A young female medical student is jeered and hooted at by male classmates.
+The year is 1890 and women are not supposed to have technical careers, minds of their own, or the liberty of going about the city unchaperoned.
 Fellow students enjoy blocking the young woman's path to classrooms and making sarcastic remarks in her presence.1 "A woman of genius might reasonably consider a profession, but surely an ordinary woman shouldn't," said one critic.
 Another teased: "Fool men go in for medicine, why not a fool woman?"2

 The young woman, Maria Montessori,3 was clearly ahead of her time.
 She was the first woman to receive a medical degree from the University of Rome, which earned her a position on the staff of the city's Psychiatric Clinic.
 Working among an uncaring and disinterested staff, she undertook the job of sifting out and salvaging “feeble-minded” and “backward” children.

-Through patient experimentation she discovered that if a child was givensomething to twist and touch with his hands (what we call “Manipulative”), his brain might learn to function responsively.
+Through patient experimentation she discovered that if a child was givensomething to twist and touch with his or her hands (what we call “Manipulative”), the brain might learn to function responsively.
 At least it was less restive.
-Four years later (1898), she made her preliminary findings known to colleagues at the Pedagogical Congress in Turin.
+Four years later (1898), Montessori made her preliminary findings known to colleagues at the Pedagogical Congress in Turin.
 Her psychiatric studies and feminist activities brought her national recognition.
 Including a letter written by Sigmund Freud in 1917:4

 As a holder of doctorate degrees in psychology and philosophy, as well as professor of anthropology, Dr. Montessori’s work was recognized worldwide.
 Her method was endorsed and financially backed by people such as Alexander Graham Bell, Thomas Edison, Sigmund Freud, Ghandi and Jean Piaget.

-In 1907 the first Montessori school opened – Casa dei Bambini (Children's House) in Rome.
-Two more school in New York and San Francisco followed suit.
+In 1907 the first Montessori school – Casa dei Bambini (Children's House) – opened in Rome.
+Two more schools in New York and San Francisco followed suit.
 Here the children, just like in our classroom, were provided with a prepared environment and were invited to explore and choose their own work, thereby fostering their independence.

 Montessori was constantly experimenting, modifying and adapting her materials to suit the needs of the children.
-Within two years she trained teachers and saw the opening of hundreds of Montessori school all over Europe.
-During World War II, the Mussolini/Hitler regime closed all her schools in Italy and Germany; by 1936 Montessori left Italy for Spain.
+Within two years she trained teachers and saw the opening of hundreds of Montessori schools all over Europe.
+During World War II, the Mussolini/Hitler regime closed all her schools in Italy and Germany, and by 1936 Montessori left Italy for Spain.
 She then fled Spain to England at the outbreak of the Spanish Civil War.
-In 1939, escaping the Natzi regime, at the age of 69, she arrived in India to establish a Montessori Training Centre for teachers.
+In 1939, escaping the Nazi regime, at the age of 69, she arrived in India to establish a Montessori Training Centre for teachers.
 Her quest for lasting peace through education during her time earned her three Nobel Peace Prize nominations.

 She died shortly before her 82nd birthday on May 6th 1952 in Holland.
-To this day, AMI (Association Montessori Internationale), the organization she established in Holland, carries on her important work.
+To this day, the Association Montessori Internationale (AMI), the organization she established in Holland, carries on her important work.